uri-yanover/4qbits/_posts/2022-02-20-on-positions-of-trust-part-ii-what-about-you.md

 And now to the hard part: how can you know if you're on such a path?
 How can you direct yourself to get into one?

-# The relationship you're establishing
+# The relationships you're establishing
 Let us spend a few words to spell out what I'll focus on.

 I'd like to provide you with an analytic tool to analyze a set of assumptions.
 These assumptions are associated with set of *professional interpersonal relationships* arising from a certain *position/job*.